Is this an emergency? (Is someone unsafe?) How to get help immediately

 What will the Counseling Center do with the information I give them?

 That depends.
 If a student is a danger to themselves or someone else, the Counseling Center will have to give the information to the Behavioral Assessment Team (BAT) or possible other college officials.
 Generally though, the Counselor will suggest some ways to help the student and present you with options for responding.
-Consultations are generally private but they may be shared with the Student Development Division if there is significant concern for someone’s health or safety.
+Consultations are generally private but they may be shared with the Student Affairs Division if there is significant concern for someone’s health or safety.
 In cases that don’t involve a significant health or safety risk, the Counseling Center may discuss how the BAT team can help and give you the option of starting a BAT report on the student.
 The Counseling Center also keeps records of consultations in case the student comes in as a client.

 What is the Behavioral Assessment Team?

 The Counseling Center will share information with the SUNY Oneonta Behavioral Assessment Team if a student appears to be a danger to themselves or someone else.
-The Behavioral Assessment Team consists of professionals from the Counseling, Health & Wellness Center, Residence Life, Student Development Office, Office of New Students Services, Accessibility Resources, and University Police.
+The Behavioral Assessment Team consists of professionals from the Counseling, Health & Wellness Center, Residence Life, Student Affairs Office, Office of New Students Services, Accessibility Resources, and University Police.
 When students are reported as showing signs that are concerning, the BAT team collects information about how the student is doing in the residence halls, classes, and in various other parts of campus.
 This helps the BAT team assess the student’s level of risk and support resources.
 The BAT team can then intervene and offer support to the student by asking key personnel to reach out to the student and offer to connect the student with campus resources.
 In extreme cases, where the student is clearly at risk of being unsafe, the BAT team can mandate that the student participate in a psychological assessment to make sure they are safe or take other steps to make sure the student is safe.
-The BAT team is part of our Student Development Division and therefore, FERPA permits any faculty or staff member to communicate any student concerns to the BAT team.
+The BAT team is part of our Student Affairs Division and therefore, FERPA permits any faculty or staff member to communicate any student concerns to the BAT team.
 The BAT team is not a judicial process and students are not penalized or punished for their mental health concerns.
 The BAT team’s purpose is to make sure the student is not at risk and to get help for students who may be showing early signs of concerns so as to prevent them from progressing to the stage where it threatens someone’s health or the student’s academic success.

 Will the student get in trouble if I tell you about their behavior or concerns?

-No. The Counseling Center will only communicate information about student mental health concerns to the Student Development Office, BAT team, or University Police if there appears to be a safety risk.
+No. The Counseling Center will only communicate information about student mental health concerns to the Student Affairs Office, BAT team, or University Police if there appears to be a safety risk.
 Even if there is a safety risk, the student is not punished.
 But if someone is showing signs of risk to self or others, the student will be asked to participate in an assessment to make sure they are not at risk and to help connect the student to the appropriate resources.
 Even if you were to consult about a student with an alcohol or drug problem, that would not lead to judicial charges.